mpi-forum/mpi-forum.github.io/meetings/2020/02/logistics.md

 ### [Meeting Registration](https://www.eventbrite.com/e/mpi-forum-portland-tickets-90256259903)

+The registration fee for this meeting is $150 + fees.
 The registration covers snacks at the meeting on Tuesday, Wednesday, Thursday, and Friday, lunch on Wednesday and Thursday, and the meeting logistics.
 Advanced registration is always required per the MPI Forum rules.

 ### Meeting Location